LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

   Coupling refers to the interdependencies between modules, while cohesion describes how related are the functions within a single module.
 Low cohesion implies that a given module performs tasks which are not very related to each other and hence can create problems as the module becomes large.

+**Dependency Hell**

+ - dependency hell = frustration of software users who have installed software packages which have dependencies on specific versions of other software packages.
+The dependency issue arises around shared packages/libraries on wich several other packages have dependencies but where they depend on different and incompatible version of the shared packages.